What to Expect at Your First Visit

 Step 2: Nerve scan

 Inflammation is a common cause of pain and discomfort.
 It must be located in order to properly identify the underlying cause that is creating the symptoms.
 The nerve scan uses handheld infrared technology to scan your spine for high-temperature areas that reveal inflammation of soft tissue.
 The scanner is also used to determine the severity and extent of the inflammation.
-This scan takes only a few moments to complete.
+This scan takes only a few minutes to complete.

 Step 3: Examination